 The Department strongly encourages pre-application consultation prior to application submittal.
-Early consultation between the Owner, the Engineer, and the Department will provide early understanding and compliance with the Standards and limit unexpected project costs or delays at the expense of the applicant.
+Early consultation between the Owner, the Engineer, and the Department will assist in compliance with the Standards and limit unexpected project costs or delays.

-As engineering studies are performed and designs are developed, the Department will perform a courtesy review to ensure results of foundational studies are in line with the Standards.
+As engineering studies are performed and designs are developed, the Department will perform a courtesy review to ensure the supporting studies and documentation are compliant with the Standards.
 The Department highly recommends the following to be submitted for early review:

-- Draft Hazard Classification Analyses (Section 5) - Draft Hydrology Study (Section 6) - Draft Geological and Geotechnical Evaluation (Section 7) - Other documents or studies that will inform the design of the dam.
+- Draft Hazard Classification Report (Section 5) - Draft Hydrology Report (Section 6) - Draft Geotechnical Report (Section 7) - Other documents or studies that will inform the design of the dam

-Discussions may be informal during this phase of the project and include phone calls, emails, and/or meetings, as appropriate for the project.
+Discussions may be informal during this phase of the project and include phone calls, emails, or meetings, as appropriate for the project.

-3.2 PERMIT APPLICATION (UNSEALED DOCUMENTS)
+3.2 PERMIT APPLICATION

-The Owner must submit their entire application package as detailed in Section 4 to the Department when the design is nearing 95% completion.
+The Owner must submit their entire application package as detailed in Section 4 to the Department.
+Design submittals should be nearing 95% completion, 100% complete designs are still subject to review under this Section.
 The design criteria must be adequately supported and documented.
-Label the documents "for DWR Review" and include the date of submittal.
-The Engineer should not sign and seal the design documents at this stage.
-This submission initiates the Department's 45-day comment period.
+Label the documents "for DWR Review" and include the submittal date.
+This submission initiates the 45-day comment period required by N.D.C.C. § 61-16.1-38.